ojripley/grandfathersCoffeeTable/README.md

 ## Project Setup
 To host your own version of Grandfather's Coffee Table you should
+ 1. Clone the repo to your own machine
- 1. Run `npm install`
+ 2. Run `npm install` within the repo directory
- 2. Run `npm run local` to start the server
+ 3. Run `npm run local` to start the server
- 3. Go to `localhost:8080` on your browser
+ 4. Go to `localhost:8080` on your browser
- 4. If running properly, the server will log to terminal that a player has connected
+ 5. If running properly, the server will log to terminal that a player has connected

 ## Features